View Richard Sternweis's Obituary on marshfieldnewsherald.com and share memories

 |

-A Memorial Service for Richard will be held at 11:30 AM on Thursday, March 19, 2020 at Faith Lutheran Church in Marshfield with Rev. Gisele Berninghaus officiating.
-A visitation will be held at the church on Thursday from 9:30 AM until time of services.
+A Memorial Service for Richard will be PRIVATELY at Faith Lutheran Church in Marshfield with Rev. Gisele Berninghaus officiating.
 Committal services will be held privately at a later date.

 We are mindful of the on-going challenges coronavirus is presenting and encourage anyone planning on attending to consult the guidance from the Centers for Disease Control (CDC).